trikit/trikit/README.md

 #### Example \#2
 *Create an incremental loss triangle from tabular incremental data.*
 <br>
-The call to `totri` will be identical as in Example #1, but we change `type_` from "cum" to "incr":
+The call to `totri` is identical to Example #1, but we change `type_` from "cum" to "incr":

 ```python
 In [1]: import pandas as pd